mitthrawnuruodo/fed2-js2-shorts/Module-5/fast-and-safe.md

 **3. CORS.** The API must send `Access-Control-Allow-Credentials: true`, and `Access-Control-Allow-Origin` must now be the exact origin - `https://noticeboard.example.com`.
 The wildcard `*` is forbidden with credentialed requests, and the browser will reject the response outright.
 This trips up nearly everyone the first time, because the same header worked fine five minutes earlier.

 **4. Traded attacks.** It **closes** token exfiltration: `HttpOnly` means an injected script cannot read the credential and post it to a server abroad, so the attacker cannot keep using the account after the user closes the tab.
 It **opens** CSRF, because a credential the browser attaches on its own is attached whoever caused the request - which is what `SameSite` and, for anything more sensitive, a CSRF token are for.
 And it **leaves untouched** the ability of an injected script to act as the user right now: the cookie rides along on every request your page makes, including the ones the attacker's code makes.
-If you wrote "it fixes XSS", read Finding 3 again.
+If you wrote "it fixes XSS", read Finding 3 of the security round again.

 **5. `SameSite` across subdomains.** `noticeboard.example.com` and `api.example.com` are different **origins** but the same **site**, because `SameSite` is evaluated against the registrable domain, `example.com`.
 So this is a same-site request and both `Lax` and `Strict` will send the cookie.